Contrast-Security-OSS/docs/content/installation/java/package/scheduled-updates-curl.md

 ## Before You Start

-If you want to perform each step as you follow along with this guide, you can use [Vagrant](https://www.vagrantup.com/) to create a new Ubuntu 18.04 virtual machine:
+If you want to perform each step as you follow along with this guide, you can use [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads) to create a new Ubuntu 18.04 virtual machine:

 ```console
 vagrant init ubuntu/bionic64